hphelion/documentation/community/community.faq.md

 The minimum configuration is seven physical servers:

-* One VM for the Seed
+* One VM for the seed
-* One Undercloud Server
+* One undercloud server
-* Three Overcloud Management Servers
+* Three overcloud management servers
-* Two Swift Object Servers
+* Two Swift object servers
 * One compute Server

 The maximum supported configuration is 36 servers.

 ####How do I install and set up the HP Helion OpenStack Community edition Admin Node? #### {#installandsetup}

-You are recommended to only install the Admin Node on a virtual machine.
+It is recommended to install the Admin Node on a virtual machine only.
 Here are general guidelines for creating a virtual machine in an existing or new hypervisor infrastructure:

 1. Configure the hypervisor host's network.
 The host must provide connectivity to the virtual machine Admin Node on an isolated private network